 - 1 tablespoon nutritional yeast

 - 2 tablespoons tamari , or soy sauce

 - 1 tablespoon arrowroot or cornstarch (or just regular all purpose flour)

-- 2 cups of mushroom broth or 2 cups of water and 3 mushrooms
+- 480mls / 2 cups vegetable stock (I like to use mushroom stock) , (or blend 2 cups of water and 3 small mushrooms)

 - Preheat oven to 370°.

 - Make sure the onion, garlic & mushrooms are chopped finely.
 If you have a food processor you can do this in there with the regular blade.

 - Put them in a large bowl then add all other meatloaf ingredients except the water.